sugarlabs/GSoC/Ideas-2019.md

 the dashboards described above.

 The work involved in this project would be:
-- Work with Perrie and Walter to come up with flow design for the dashboard
+- Work with mentors to come up with flow design for the dashboard
 - Identify potential places for improvement on Journal
 - Identify useful features to highlight in a dashboard
 - Identify useful system-status information for the “Tamagotchi” display